pytorch/pytorch/docs/source/notes/modules.rst

    tensor([ 0.3634,  0.2015, -0.8525], requires_grad=True))

 In general, the parameters registered by a module are aspects of the module's computation that should be "learned".
-A later section of this note shows how to update these parameters using one of PyTorch's optimizers.
+A later section of this note shows how to update these parameters using one of PyTorch's Optimizers.
 Before we get to that, however, let's first examine how modules can be composed with one another.

 Modules as Building Blocks
 --------------------------

-Modules can contain other modules, making them useful building blocks for developing more complex functionality.
+Modules can contain other modules, making them useful building blocks for developing more elaborate functionality.
 The simplest way to do this is using the :class:`~torch.nn.Sequential` module.
 It allows us to chain together multiple modules: